Faith1sGay/WebScraper/README.txt

 npm i -g yarn
 in command prompt

+5. Once node and yarn are installed, type yarn set version berry

-4. Go to the folder where the web scraper is, whether you git cloned it or downloaded it as a zip, and run yarn install
+6. Go to the folder where the web scraper is, whether you git cloned it or downloaded it as a zip, and run yarn install

-5. Once that is all done, type npm start and you should see the basic outlay of how the program works (even though it doesn't right now)
+7. Once that is all done, type npm start and you should see the basic outlay of how the program works (even though it doesn't right now)

-6. Happy Scraping! (just be careful you don't get ipbanned, as most websites do not enjoy you scraping without permission.
+8. Happy Scraping! (just be careful you don't get ipbanned, as most websites do not enjoy you scraping without permission.